 You can of course boil the turkey bones for the broth if you want to.
 When it is nearly finished cooking I add in some chicken Bisto gravy for a bit of added flavour

 Individual portions of the soup are put into freezer bags and stored in the upright freezer for enjoying later.
 There is nothing like a bowl of homemade soup on a chilly day.

-The next is yummy turkey and potato recipe.
+I love having meals in the freezer and the next is yummy turkey and potato recipe.

 When you are ready to cook one, remove the lid and place in a 350 degree oven for about 30 minutes or till the top of the mashed potatoes browns off.

 Slide out onto your plate and enjoy.
+Yummy!